-3. Swinging forward, the shaft and the right knee feel like they are moving forward together.
+3. Swinging forward, the shaft and the outside of the right thigh feel like they are moving forward together.

 4. The right knee continues breaking through the shot.
-The right heel comes off the ground.
+The right heel comes off the ground little bit.

 5. The hips turn.
 There is no slide.
 The left hip moves straight back, not around.

 6. The wrists are straight again at impact and do not break further (the right hand does not pass the left).
 The clubface ends up facing the sky.